EDUCBA Logo

 Q2.
 Which is the best Google Analytics plugin for WordPress?

-Answer: It is used to depend on the metrics we are required to monitor and select which User Interface we are preferring.
+Answer: It is used to depend on the metrics we are required to monitor and select which User Interface we prefer.
 It includes Google Analytics for WordPress by MonsterInsights and Beehive Analytics.

 Q3.
 How to Improve GA Metrics?

-Answer: To improve the Google Analytics metrics needs SEO (Search Engine Optimization) work.
-By using WordPress there are various plugins that we used for SEO that are added the Yoast SEO and RankMath.
+Answer: Improving the Google Analytics metrics requires SEO (Search Engine Optimization) work.
+Using WordPress, we used various plugins for SEO that were added, the Yoast SEO and RankMath.

 Conclusion